DimBakogiannis/BigBlue-EDA-Project-DS-Salaries/README.md

 - Specializations that are related to Data Engineering & Science lead to a higher salary than Analysts, pointing out the increasing demand of the market.
 - A seniority level is needed even though talents attract higher salaries, neglecting work experience.

-All the insights that came from this dataset are listed in the Notebook and through some slides from our presentation below.
+All the insights that came from this dataset are listed in the Notebook.